reinholtz/hershey-fonts-with-unicode/README.md

 For symbols, I took a strong bias towards mathematical symbols, guided by Unicode technical report #25 "Unicode Support for Mathematics".

+# ACKNOWLEDGEMENTS

+My thanks to Dr. Hershey, Dr. Wolcott, and to those unnamed people that archived and curated their publications for all of this time.
+This is a delightful example of the value of publishing, and especially of curating, even when the costs are today and the value, if indeed there will be any, accrues only to the future.
+I appreciate your jobs well done.
+Usenet and GNU, thank you for preserving the digitized vectors available for all of this time.

+"The authors wish to acknowledge the assistance of Steve Soroka in preparing the program to produce the pictures in Appendix B, to Mrs. Carla Messina for the program to interface the NBS typographic system with the Hershey system, to M. Leighton Greenough for editorial advice, to Mrs. Constance Seymour for assistance in preparation of the manuscript and last, but not least, to Dr. A. V, Hershey He deserves our thanks, and that of the readers as well, not only for having developed such a remarkably useful and important system but also for the generosity with which he has shared the fruits of his labor with others." - Wolcott 1976

 # REFERENCES

 Borke, Paul.
 "Hershey Vector Font based on the hershey character